AugustoQuispe1/AugustoQuispe1/README.md

 # 👋 Hi, I'm Augusto Quispe — a fullstack developer.
-🖥️ I enjoy building applications using .NET, Angular, and Python.
+🖥️ I enjoy building solutions and applications using .NET, Angular, Python and SQL.
 Always learning and looking for ways to improve my code.
 ---